reclaimingmytime/schedule/README.md

 | Swipe right | Previous day |

 ## Command-line updates
-As an alternative to downloading the new files manually, if you have installed the script through git, you can simply update your local repository using `git pull rebase origin` in that directory.
+As an alternative to downloading the new files manually, if you have installed the script through git, you can simply update your local repository using `git pull origin master` in that directory.

 Note that your configuration file `config.php` will be **kept** in any case, as that file is ignored by git.